How can I help you?

 public shapeData: object = world_map;

 The Maps component is divided into feature-specific modules.
-To use a feature, inject its module with the Maps.Inject() method.
-The available modules and their purposes are:
+To use a feature, inject the corresponding service into the component’s providers array.
+The available service modules and their purposes are:

 -

-AnnotationsService- Inject this provider to use annotations feature. -
+AnnotationsService- Inject this provider to use the annotations feature. -

-BubbleService- Inject this provider to use bubble feature. -
+BubbleService- Inject this provider to use the bubble feature. -

-DataLabelService- Inject this provider to use data label feature. -
+DataLabelService- Inject this provider to use the data label feature. -

-HighlightService- Inject this provider to use highlight feature. -
+HighlightService- Inject this provider to use the highlight feature. -

-LegendService- Inject this provider to use legend feature. -
+LegendService- Inject this provider to use the legend feature. -

-MarkerService- Inject this provider to use marker feature. -
+MarkerService- Inject this provider to use the marker feature. -

-MapsTooltipService- Inject this provider to use tooltip series. -
+MapsTooltipService- Inject this provider to use the tooltip feature. -

-NavigationLineService- Inject this provider to use navigation lines feature. -
+NavigationLineService- Inject this provider to use the navigation lines feature. -

-SelectionService- Inject this provider to use selection feature. -
+SelectionService- Inject this provider to use the selection feature. -

-ZoomService- Inject this provider to use zooming and panning feature. -
+ZoomService- Inject this provider to use the zooming and panning feature. -

-PolygonService- Inject this provider to use polygon feature.
+PolygonService- Inject this provider to use the polygon feature.

 This example uses the tooltip, data label, and legend features.
 Import the MapsTooltip, DataLabel, and Legend modules from @syncfusion/ej2-angular-maps.